-In order to study Stage 1 Music as a subject, students must undertake instrumental/vocal tuition.
+In order to study Stage 1 Music as a subject, you must undertake instrumental/vocal tuition.
 This can be outside of school or at school.
-The focus of this course is gaining proficiency on either the voice or the musical instrument of the student's choice.
-In order to study Music at Stage 2, it is assumed that students have studied their voice/instrument for a minimum of 3 years.
+The focus of this course is gaining proficiency on either the voice or the musical instrument of your choice.
+In order to study Music at Stage 2, it is assumed that you have studied your voice/instrument for a minimum of three years.

-The Stage 1 course enables students to plan and present all aspects of a musical performance.
+The Stage 1 course enables you to plan and present all aspects of a musical performance or create and compose music.

-Big Ideas: Exploring the musical landscape.
+Big Ideas: Exploring the Musical Landscape.

-- What are my personal performance goals and what solo and ensemble repertoire would I like to master by the end of Semester? - How can I increase my solo performance repertoire in terms of genre, level of difficulty and timing? - How will better solo performance skills facilitate a higher standard of ensemble presentation and how can I measure my growth as a musician? - What preparation is necessary for a successful public performance?
+- What are my personal performance goals and what solo and ensemble repertoire would I like to master by the end of Semester? - How can I increase my solo performance repertoire in terms of genre, level of difficulty and timing? - How will better solo performance skills facilitate a higher standard of ensemble presentation and how can I measure my growth as a musician? - What preparation is necessary for a successful public performance? - How can I produce my Musical Compositions? - Can I make music without playing a traditional instrument?